-Line a 9x11-inch pan with aluminum foil and spray with non-stick spray.
+Line a 9x13-inch pan with aluminum foil and spray with non-stick spray.

-In a microwave-safe bowl, melt peanut butter and honey.
+In a microwave-safe bowl, melt almond butter and honey or maple syrup.
 It takes about 1 minute on high power.

-In a large bowl, combine oats, trail mix and chocolate chips.
+In a large bowl, combine oats, trail mix and extra seeds or chocolate chips.

-Pour melted peanut butter-honey mixture over oats & stir until well combined and sticks together.
+Pour melted almond butter-honey mixture over oats-trail mix & stir until well combined and sticks together.

-Place in prepared pan and press evenly into bottom of pan.
-Sprinkle with a little sea salt.
+Spoon into prepared pan and press evenly into bottom of pan.

 To store, wrap each bar separately and store in refrigerator.
 They can be stored at room temperature as well but may tend to be a little messier to eat.